Detective Degree Holder Entry Programme (DHEP)

 - Potential for a career break (after two years’ service).

-By successfully completing the recruitment process, you will be one of the first people in the county to join Sussex Police on the Detective DHEP.
+By successfully completing the recruitment process, you will be one of the first people in the county to join Sussex Police as a detective on this new entry route into policing – the Degree Holder Entry Programme.

 Training will initially be at Sussex Police Headquarters in Lewes, where you will gain the fundamental skills and knowledge you need to succeed.
 You will then be posted to a division, applying what you have learnt and, with the support of your coaching and development officer, take on your first cases.